Skip to main content

 The concept of “metabolic fitness” is central to understanding HPG axis recovery.
 This refers to a state of high insulin sensitivity, low systemic inflammation, and minimal oxidative stress.
 Exogenous testosterone administration can sometimes mask underlying metabolic dysfunction.
 As you discontinue therapy, achieving a high degree of metabolic fitness becomes a primary objective, as it directly influences the function of every cell in the HPG axis.

 Insulin resistance, for example, is profoundly linked to hypogonadism.
 Elevated insulin levels can disrupt GnRH pulsatility and are often associated with increased aromatase activity in adipose tissue, leading to an unfavorable testosterone-to-estrogen ratio.
-A diet low in processed carbohydrates and rich in fiber and healthy fats, combined with regular resistance training, is the most effective clinical tool for improving and, by extension, creating an environment conducive to HPG axis function.
+A diet low in processed carbohydrates and rich in fiber and healthy fats, combined with regular resistance training, is the most effective clinical tool for improving insulin sensitivity and, by extension, creating an environment conducive to HPG axis function.

 The restoration of the HPG axis is a process of re-establishing cellular sensitivity and signaling integrity, a task heavily influenced by the body’s metabolic and inflammatory state.